Open-NET-Libraries/Open.Collections/source/Synchronized/Readme.md

 ## Read-Write Synchronized

-These classes use a ReaderWriterLockSlim to synchronize read-write access and can be faster in some specific cases.
+These classes use a `ReaderWriterLockSlim` to synchronize read-write access and can be faster in some specific cases.

-Best to use these classes when expecting a mix of read/write but with a majority of reads.
+Best to use these classes when expecting a mix of read/write but with a majority of reads and typically of a smaller size.

 ## Benchmarks